arnavmeduri/arnavmeduri/README.md

 ## Hi, I'm Arnav Meduri 👋

-I am a Computer Science and Statistics student at Duke University, with interests in machine learning, distributed systems, and human-centered computing.
+I am a Computer Science and Statistics student at Duke University, with interests in machine learning, computer systems, and human-centered computing.

 ## Experience